Steve Meredith

-Steve Meredith (born 26 August 1985 in Samoa) is a former professional Samoan rugby league player, who last played with the Windsor Wolves in the NSW Cup.
+Steve Meredith (born 26 August 1985 in Samoa) is a former professional Samoan rugby league footballer, who last played with the Windsor Wolves in the NSW Cup.

 Career

 Meredith played in the Sydney Roosters Jersey Flegg Grand final winning team in 2002.

 He was selected for the Australian Schoolboys Team in 2003 and the NSW u/19 State Of Origin team in 2004.